vmware/concord-bft/README.md

 ### Using simple test application via Python script

-You can use the simpleTest.py script to run various configurations via simple command line interface.
+You can use the simpleTest.py script to run various configurations via a simple command line interface.
 Please find more information [here](bftengine/tests/simpleTest/README.md)